 “Young mistress.”
 Coco gasped as she held up her hand, covering her mouth.
 “Young mistress.”
 Tears gently fell.

 “I’m alright.”
 I weakly spoke.

 “You look horrible.”
 Don dryly chuckled.
-“I’ve seen you in a bad shape before, but this just tops it all.”
+“I’ve seen you in bad shape before, but this just tops it all.”

 “I feel horrible too.”
 I couldn’t help but croak out those words.
 My eyes traveled around, trying to find the Legendary Weapon Laurel that I last saw in Phil’s hand.
 It finally saw the sword, leaning next to Phil by the chair that he was sitting.
 “What is Laurel even doing out?”

 “That’s what we would like to ask you.”
 Phil crossed his fingers and placed it on his knee.

 “Did you get chosen?”
 I couldn’t help but feel a bit threatened now.
 Phil has the Dragon Slayer.